damianatrivinita/GG_Modul2_S1/README.md

 # Welcome to damiangengigih Spotify Playlist App

-This project was made for #GenerasiGIGIH Final Project.
+This project was made for #GenerasiGIGIH Final Project that hosted on Vercel.

 ## Features
 ## Short Description